Nest-Analytics/Cloud-DevOps-Exercises/week-08/README-Exercise-3.md

           username: ${{ secrets.DOCKERHUB_USERNAME }}
           password: ${{ secrets.DOCKERHUB_TOKEN }}

-      # GHCR login — runs only when REGISTRY variable is set to 'ghcr'
       - name: Log in to GHCR
         if: vars.REGISTRY == 'ghcr'
         uses: docker/login-action@v3